dropbox/dropbox-sdk-obj-c/README.md

 * **network request error** (generic to all requests – contains information like request ID, HTTP status code, etc.)
 * **output content** (`NSURL` / `NSData` reference to downloaded ouput for Download-style endpoints only)

-Response handlers and progress handlers are optional for all endpoints.
+Note: Response handlers are required for all endpoints.
+Progress handlers, on the other hand, are optional for all endpoints.

 ### Request types